 When Teething Happens

-Puppy Teething Symptoms
+Recognizing Puppy Teething Stages and Symptoms

-Pawing at the mouth
+Pawing at the Mouth:

 Be mindful that these are normal when puppies are teething, but if there is more drool, chewing, or blood than usual it could be a sign of a deeper underlying issue.
 Teething can also make puppies sick, causing a decrease in appetite, upset stomach, or unusual stools.
 However, these symptoms shouldn’t be long-lived; if your puppy is displaying these symptoms for a prolonged period of time, act accordingly.
 You should consult your veterinarian if you have any concerns.

-How to Help Your Teething
+How to Help Your Teething Puppy

-The best news about all of this is that you can help train these bad habits out of your teething puppy.
 If your fur baby is chewing on things that he shouldn’t be, give him a distraction.
 You can initiate a play session to get his mind on something else, or hand him one of his own toys.
 KONG toys make a great puppy teething toy because of their durability.
 Pro tip: Put the KONG in the freezer to help alleviate some of your puppy’s teething pain

 Your skin is also an in-demand chew toy for your teething puppy.
 This means toes, fingers, faces, and any other bit of exposed skin is fair game.
 While playing with other dogs, their way of saying “back off!” is through a yelp.
 When your puppy bites or nips at you, let out a loud “ow!” to let him know that he’s bitten too hard.
 When he retreats, reward him to show that he did the right thing.
 At this point, you can also give him a chew toy as a replacement.

 If your pup is in pain, he’ll tell you by acting out, drooling, and nipping.
 You can opt to give him some puppy teething gel.
 This will numb his gums to take away the soreness he’s feeling.
-If he won’t let you put it right on his gums you can always put a little in his Kong or on another favorite teething toy.
+If he won’t let you put it right on his gums, you can always put a little in his Kong or on another favorite teething toy.